Resettlement

 • Not being precise and accurate about a relationship to someone on the case or a related case.

-• Hiding a family member or making a false claim of losing a family member wife/husband in the hope of qualifying for resettlement.
+• Hiding a family member or making a false claim of losing a family member in the hope of qualifying for resettlement.

 • Charging money to refugees for resettlement services.